DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-02-hw-dna-read-write-and-edit/_index.md

 - **<mark>Flanking genomic regions</mark> to confirm insertion site(s) and rule out unintended mutations.**<br>
 **These sequencing is to ensure that the introduced COPT1 gene is intact, correctly optimized, and stably integrated—critical for evaluating copper‑uptake phenotypes.**

-(ii) What technology or technologies would you use to perform this DNA synthesis and why?
+(ii) In lecture, a variety of sequencing technologies were mentioned.
+What technology or technologies would you use to perform sequencing on your DNA and why?
 Also answer the following questions:
+    Is your method first-, second- or third-generation or other?
+How so?
+    What is your input?
+How do you prepare your input (e.g. fragmentation, adapter ligation, PCR)?
+List the essential steps.
-    What are the essential steps of your chosen sequencing methods?
+    What are the essential steps of your chosen sequencing technology, how does it decode the bases of your DNA sample (base calling)?
-    What are the limitations of your sequencing method (if any) in terms of speed, accuracy, scalability?
+    What is the output of your chosen sequencing technology?

 **I would use a hybrid approach of both <mark>Illumina Sequencing (2nd) & Oxford Nanopore Sequencing (3rd)</mark>:**

 **<mark>Illumina Sequencing (Second‑Generation)</mark>**